WATER PLANT STEAMFITTER

 - Knowledge of mathematics, including decimals, fractions, geometry, and measurement.

-- Analytical and problem-solving skills to diagnose problem and make repairs.
+- Analytical and problem-solving skills to diagnose problems and make repairs.

 - Ability to perform job related, open set-up welding, brazing and soldering.